A proper southern meal wouldn’t be complete without these okra recipes.

 You haven’t lived until you’ve tried this gumbo.
 It’s overflowing with juicy shrimp, crab, and oysters all in a deep Creole sauce.

-It may not have andouille sausage, but it’s got a ton of sweet okra that thickens the base.
+It may not have andouille sausage, but it has a ton of sweet okra that thickens the base.

 Between the chicken and the okra, this stew is the definition of southern comfort food.